Italy: Matera, Otranto & the Puglia Coast

 A Country Walkers representative will greet you at the airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Parco Regionale della Murgia Materana; 2 miles, easy to moderate and Matera guided walking tour; 2 miles, easy
+Parco Regionale della Murgia Materana; 2 miles, easy to moderate and Matera Guided Walking Tour; 2 miles, easy

 Included Meals: Breakfast, Lunch, Dinner